 "Spontaneous creativity is an affirmation of our deepest nature." ~ Richard Moss

-If you are feeling stuck in inertia, depression, dullness, it helpful a spontaneous creativity practice every day for your self- expression to come alive and find it's own living, eloquent language.
+If you are feeling stuck in inertia, depression and dullness, it is helpful to cultivate a spontaneous creativity practice every day for your self-expression to come alive and find its own living, eloquent language.

-Often people say to me, "I do not think I have much to express.
+People sometimes say to me, "I do not think I have much to express.
 I do not know if I have an authentic self.
 I do not think I have much inside of me."
-I always say, "Begin expressing yourself.
+I always say, "Begin expressing yourself regularly.
 Intend to express yourself spontaneously.
 See what comes out.
-Your creativity will show something about your deeper self."
+Your creativity will show something new about your deeper self."

 Even 30 days of committed creativity will always tell you something new and often startlingly fresh about yourself.

-I often feel frustrated, resistant, and confused when something new wants to come into my life.
-So I practice wearing a creative question in my body.
-I ask myself, "What am I trying to express right now?"
+We can often feel frustrated, resistant and confused when something new wants to come into our life.
+So, we can practice wearing a creative question in our body.
+Ask yourself, "What am I trying to express right now?"

-I might live this question through a dedicated journal.
-In this way, I might take 15 minutes a day to draw a mandala, or focus inward and write intuitively.
-Over time a larger themes emerge.
-Throughout the coming days and weeks and even years, my vague subconscious rumblings become a clearer, living language.
+You might live this question through a dedicated journal.
+In this way, you might take 15 minutes a day to draw a mandala.
+Or, you might focus inward and write intuitively.
+Over time larger themes of healing and insights emerge.
+Through a regular creative practice, your vague subconscious rumblings become a clearer, living language.

 "Only in spontaneity can we be who we truly are." ~ John Mclaughlin

 Your Body Knows the Next Step in your Life